A. Griffith, Jr.

 cream.
 How Gay!
 Damn, is that break-through exciting news?

-We fantasize that Williamson ate chocolate and Emile
+We fantasize that Willson ate chocolate and Emile

 For your info (of course, not in